UNC-Libraries/SCTS-Documentation/Slavery Era Finding Aids Remediation.md

 		August 12: William S. Pettigrew described the circumstances in which Wilson, who worked in the house and was enslaved to Pettigrew at Magnolia, allegedly stole money from him.

-		Pettigrew's letter says that Wilson confessed, but we should be skeptical of this report and we are not obligated to report everything Pettigrew says in the finding aid.
-We really don’t know if Wilson stole the money, if a confession was coerced, or even if a confession happened.
+		Pettigrew's letter says that Wilson confessed, but it is fair to be skeptical of this report and we are not obligated to report everything Pettigrew says in the finding aid.
 This is a white enslaver writing to another white enslaver.
-The hook for (most?) researchers is not the confession, but the act of resistance.
+From this letter alone we do not know if Wilson stole the money, if a confession was coerced, or even if a confession happened.
+What we do know is that William S. Pettigrew perceived an act of resistance from Wilson.

-* Make sure all content about people of color is represented at higher `<c0n>` levels (sub-series, series, and collection overview).
+* Make sure all content about people of color is represented in sub-series and series descriptions and in the collection overview.

 **Language overview:**
 *	Remove dehumanizing and marginalizing language, Lost Cause mythology